-Annexure 4 7 Land based resettlement strategy provideforlivelihoodsrestoration;itdoes not considerloss of livelihoodsforanyothercategoryofdisplaced person(other(otherthanagriculturalLabour).BLARRP-2007provides for land-forlandcompensationonlywhenhomesteadlandis being acquiredsubjecttoamaximumofdecimals of land. as landless affected families.
-It provides for- Option to choose ' 5,00,000/- or a job , if available, to the affected family; or an inflation adjusted annuity of ' 2,000/- per month per family for 20 years Subsistence allowance of ' 3,000/- per month for one year; Training and skill development : LARR Act 2013 does provide for land for land option subject to a min. of 1 acre of land to those affected persons who have been rendered land less or marginal farmer due to the project.
+person (other than agricultural Labour). affected family; or an inflation adjusted annuity of ' 2,000/- per month per family for 20 years 7 timexere 1 Subsistence allowance of 3,000/- per month for one year; Training and skill development: 7 Land based resettlement strategy BLARRP-2007 provides for land-for land compensation only when homestead land is being acquired subject to a maximum of 5 decimals of land.
+LARR Act 2013 does provide for land for land option subject to a min. of 1 acre of land to those affected persons who have been rendered land less or marginal farmer due to the project.
 LARR Act 2013 does provide for land for land option where feasible.
 LARR Act 2013 meets ADB IR Policy requirements Attempts will be made to find alternate land to compensate for loss of land if available, taking cognizance of the concurrence of host community and land value.
 Land based resettlement strategy will be formulated as per the provisions laid down in LARR Act 2013.
 8 All compensation should be based on the principle of replacement cost BLARRP-2007 does not provide for compensation at replacement cost.
-It makes an attempt to achieve determination and payment of market value by adding 50% registration cost and up to 60% solatium LARR Act 2013 spells out the following mechanism to ascertain the replacement cost by a Valuation Committee formed by the Collector for this purpose- Market value of the land : Multiplier- For Rural Areas - Up To 'Two' For Urban Areas - 1 Value of the assets attached to land: Building/Trees/Wells/Crop etc. as valued by relevant govt. authority; Total compensation = (12+3) ADB prescribes the use of current market rates in the project area.
-LARR ACT 2013 addresses all these issues and spells out a mechanism to fix the replacement cost by a Valuation Committee that will be responsible for deciding the replacement costs.
-LARR Act 2013 meets ADB IR Policy requirements The compensation package / Cost of rehabilitation and resettlement will be determined in accordance with the provisions laid down in LARR Act 2013.
+It makes an attempt to achieve LARR Act 2013 spells out the following mechanism to ascertain the replacement cost by a Valuation Committee formed by the Collector for this purpose- Market value of the land 28 : ADB prescribes the use of current market rates in the project area.
+LARR ACT 2013 addresses all these issues and spells out a mechanism to fix the replacement cost by a Valuation Committee that will be responsible for deciding the The compensation package / Cost of rehabilitation and resettlement will be determined in accordance with the provisions laid down in LARR Act 2013.